Lindsay Lohan's Beach Club Employees Sound Off on Their Boss

 The starlet-turned-entrepreneur makes her debut as a reality show star with tonight's Lindsay Lohan's Beach Club premiere, and despite how strict she appears to be when it comes to her employees, they had nothing but nice things to say about her to E!
 News on the carpet at the show's premiere.

 "She's not this little girl that I watched in Mean Girls, Parent trap and all of that.
-She's a boss, like boss lady's walking in," adds Gabi Andrews.
+She's a boss, like boss lady's walking in," adds May Yassine.

 "Honestly, she's so professional and I look up to her so much.
 She's such a strong woman," says Jules Wilson.